earaen/MiniProject_105/README.md

    - Users can add multiple pet cards to their collection.

 4. Profile Management:
-   - Users can update their profile information, including their name, email, and profile picture.
+   - Users can update their profile information, including their name, email.
    - The profile section provides options to edit and save changes.